 Office: Sparks Hall 218

-Dr. Randy Rhine was a familiar face at Chadron State College when he became the institution’s interim president in May of 2012.
-After six months of leadership, the Nebraska State College System Board of Trustees appointed him to be CSC’s 11th president Jan.
-15, 2013 and Chancellor Stan Carpenter invested him on April 26th, 2013 as president.
+President Randy Rhine worked in administrative roles at Chadron State College for six years before being named Interim President in May of 2012.
+After six months of leadership, the Nebraska State College System Board of Trustees appointed him to be CSC’s 11th President Jan.
+15, 2013.

-Rhine’s career at CSC began in 2005 when he was hired to provide leadership in reversing the institution’s enrollment decline and design initiatives targeting CSC’s mission of access and affordable quality education.
+Rhine’s career at CSC began in 2005 when he was hired to provide leadership in reversing the institution’s enrollment decline and design initiatives targeting CSC’s mission of accessible and affordable quality education.
 Under his guidance as Vice President for Enrollment Management and Student Services, the college reversed a 10-year enrollment decline.
 He also reorganized Enrollment Management and Student Services into an operations model based on cross-functional teams, creating a one-stop shop for student services called the Student Transition And Registration Team.

-Rhine earned all three of his degrees from the University of Arkansas at Fayetteville.
-He was a member of that institution’s Division of Continuing Education for 12 years, serving approximately four years each as director of conferences, assistant dean and associate dean.
+He earned all three of his degrees from the University of Arkansas at Fayetteville.
+He was a member of that institution’s Division of Continuing Education for 12 years, serving approximately four years each as Director of Non-Credit and Credit Studies, Assistant Dean and Associate Dean.

 He and his wife, Ann, reside in Chadron.
 They have two adult children.